Pinterest for Business Tips

 3) What topics, knowledge or information do I have the most experience with?
 For example, I owned and operated a spa for six years.
 So I know a lot about; skin care, makeup, health and wellness, and so on.
 When I speak with business owners in this industry I can relate to their needs, concerns, problems, and so on.
 I am educated in this field.
 As a Pinterest manager health and beauty is one of our niches at White Glove Social Media.

-If you want to become a successful Pinterest manager or would like to start a Pinterest management service business this is the best place to start.
+If you want to become a successful Pinterest manager or would like to start a Pinterest management service business this is the smart and best place to start.